-Yes, you can go ahead and insert the same shape into PowerPoint repeatedly, but that will consume much of your productive time that you could have used elsewhere!
-There are quicker alternatives for duplicating shapes that can be learned if you follow these guidelines:
+Yes, you can go ahead and insert the same shape repeatedly, but that will consume much of your productive time that you could have used elsewhere!
+There are quicker alternatives for duplicating shapes in PowerPoint 2016 for Mac.
+Follow these guidelines:

 Figure 2: Changed cursor

-- Without releasing the Ctrl key, drag the shape anywhere on the slide to create a copy (see Figure 3).
+- Then press the Ctrl key.
+Without releasing the Ctrl key, start dragging the shape so that your cursor now has a plus sign.
+Drag the shape anywhere on the slide to create a copy (see Figure 3).
 Once your shape has been duplicated, and is dragged to the required position on the slide, release the Ctrl key.